GRousselet/blog/boott/docs/ttestcov.md

 ## Check averages across simulations

-The coverage is close to nominal (95%) for every method.
+The coverage is close to nominal (95%) for every method, although coverage for the percentile bootstrap is slightly too low, at 93.5%.

 ``` r
 load(file = "./data/cov_test_g0h0.RData")